Probably* the best list of the most charming & beautiful English villages! From small villages in England to stunning UK countryside areas.

 There are a number of cafes, restaurants and pubs in the village and I recommend the Ship Inn during the summer months.
 Its large beer garden is a great place to relax during a day of sightseeing.

-Found in jolly Gloucestershire, this market village stems back to the Norman period and is rich with tradition.
-It’s located at the top of an 800-foot hill, and is defined as the junction of the Cotswolds and the Roman Road, Fosse Way.
+Looking for medieval villages in England?
+Found in jolly Gloucestershire, this village stems back to the Norman period and is rich with tradition.
+It’s located at the top of an 800-foot hill and is defined as the junction of the Cotswolds and the Roman Road, Fosse Way.